Novicetheaf/Honda-Motorcycle-Ecommerce-Project/README.md

 rgba(0, 0, 0, 0.388);

-The colour scheme I was going for was to go with the background motorcycle image Kawasaki H2R.
+The colour scheme I was going for was to go with Hondas motorcycles colour scheme.
 This created a pleasing to the eye, and above all evoking a positive response from the end-user.

 ## Technologies